oktaysenkan/monicon/README.md

 };
 ```

-add plugin to vite.config for Vite
+Add plugin to vite.config for Vite

 ```js
 import { defineConfig } from 'vite';